-Science and Quantitative Reasoning
+Science and Quantitative Reasoning Tutors

+Tutoring programs for science and quantitative reasoning courses are offered through the Center for Teaching and Learning.
 The Residential College Math and Science Tutoring program offers tutoring in the residential colleges to all Yale College students.
 Tutoring is available at scheduled times and on a walk-in basis, and is provided in all areas of math and science as well as in economics.
 Information about tutoring can be found at each residential college dean’s office and on the Residential College Math and Science Tutoring Web site.

 Resource Office on Disabilities

 To ensure that all students have an equal opportunity to make the most of their Yale education, the Resource Office on Disabilities facilitates individual accommodations for students with disabilities, and works to remove physical and attitudinal barriers to their full participation in the University community.
-The Office provides technical assistance, information, and disability awareness training to any member of the Yale community.
+The office provides technical assistance, information, and disability awareness training to any member of the Yale community.

 Simultaneous Award of the Bachelor’s and Master’s Degrees

 Yale College students with appropriate qualifications may enroll in courses in the Graduate School of Arts and Sciences.
 Such enrollment requires permission of the course’s instructor and of the director of graduate studies of the department in which the course is offered.

 A limited number of students of demonstrated ability may undertake graduate work that will qualify them for the simultaneous award of the bachelor’s and master’s degrees at the end of their senior year.
 Details of the requirements are listed under Special Arrangements in the Academic Regulations.